Legal Languages and Foreign Law

-The courses on foreign legal languages (legal English, legal French etc.) provide the legal terminology in the respective language and prepares the students for the introduction courses on foreign law.
-Furthermore, students must pass at least one of the courses in foreign language in order to register for the first state exam (§ 24 sec.
+The courses on foreign legal languages (for example legal English or legal French etc.) provide the legal terminology in the respective language and prepare the students for the introductory courses on foreign law.
+Furthermore, students must pass at least one of the courses in a foreign language in order to register for the first state exam (§ 24 sec.
 2 JAPO).
 The course in legal German for foreign students provides a level of language skills that is needed in order to be admitted to study law at the department.

-The courses in legal English I, II and III as well as the course in legal Spanish I, II and III prepare the students for optional external certificates in legal languages such as the ILEC (International Legal English Certificate) in English and the DEN (Diploma de Español de los Negocios) in Spanish.
+The courses in legal English I, II and III, as well as the courses in legal Spanish I, II and III, prepare students for optional external certificates in legal languages such as the ILEC (International Legal English Certificate) in English and the DEN (Diploma de Español de los Negocios) in Spanish.

-The Courses on foreign law (Introduction to English law etc.) introduce the students to foreign legal systems.
-They require profound knowledge in the respective language and legal terminology.
+The courses on foreign law (Introduction to English Law etc.) introduce the students to foreign legal systems.
+They require deep knowledge in the respective language and legal terminology.
 Such language skills can for example be proven by passing the appropriate courses offered by the department.
 These courses on foreign law regularly take place once a year, either as a block course or as a regular course during the lecture period.
 The courses are held in the respective language.